16 Great Playgrounds in Rhode Island

 Create your own park tour and hit up several of these sweet spots for kids in one day.

 My kids and I are into discovering new playgrounds.
 We’ve hit up different towns surrounding where we live and traveled far to test out slides, sandboxes and merry-go-rounds.
-Here’s a round-up for families looking to spend an hour or two having fun at public playgrounds, plus nearby places where you can grab a kid-friendly lunch.
+Here’s a round-up for families looking to spend an hour or two having fun at public playgrounds while enjoying the cool fall air.
+Plus explore nearby places where you can grab a kid-friendly lunch or dinner.
 Is a playground you love not mentioned?
 Please add it in the comments!
-We admit we still need to get over to Aquidneck Island, so that’s part of our plan for this spring!

 1. Brandon’s Beach

 Burnside park, 40 Kennedy Plaza, Providence